 Technically you’ll reach Kakadu National Park about 1.5 hours after leaving Darwin – but this is just the park’s boundary.
 It’s still about another hour until you get to Jabiru.

 Jabiru is the main town in Kakadu and it has some shops and the famous Mercure Kakadu Crocodile Hotel (which is a great option for accommodation).
 It’s also very close to the Bowali Visitor Centre, where you can buy your park pass.
-It’ll take about 2.5 hours from Darwin to this part of Kakadu, then most of the sites you’ll want to visit are even further on.
+It’ll take about 2.5 hours from Darwin to this part of Kakadu, and then most of the sites you’ll want to visit are even further on.

-Unfortunately there’s no public transport to Kakadu National Park.
+Unfortunately, there’s no public transport to Kakadu National Park.
 However, even if you could arrive by bus, you would need a vehicle to get around, so there wouldn’t be much point.

 If you don’t have a car, the best option is to join a tour.
 There’s a wide variety of Kakadu tours to suit your interests, and I’ll go through some of them later in this article.